 An Eye for an Eye

-- Meeting: Justice in which reparation or vengeance exactly matches the harm caused to the victim
+- Meaning: Justice in which reparation or vengeance exactly matches the harm caused to the victim

 - Example: Negotiations broke down, and the war devolved into an endless eye-for-an-eye cycle of revenge.